ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

     * Precedence of the isolation policy over others.
     * A higher value corresponds to a higher priority.

-### Global Policy
+#### Global Policy

-A _Global Policy_ triggers an isolation policy based upon whether the proportion of infected individuals falls between a user-defined threshold.
+A _Global Policy_ triggers an isolation policy when the proportion of infected individuals falls between a user-defined threshold.
 The _Global Policy_ is defined in the _globalIsolationPolicies_ field within the _Isolation Policies_ file.

 Figure 12 shows an example _Isolation Policies_ file, where only the _Global Policy_ is specified.